Japan with Michael Cimarusti

 What is the cancellation policy?

-You may cancel on or before May 10, 2020 and receive a full refund minus a $500 per-person service fee.
-If you cancel between May 11, 2020 and July 08, 2020, there is a 50% cancellation fee.
-On or after July 09, 2020 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).
+You may cancel on or before February 20, 2021 and receive a full refund minus a $500 per-person service fee.
+If you cancel between February 21, 2021 and April 20, 2021, there is a 50% cancellation fee.
+On or after April 21, 2020 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).

 We’re at your service.